-I’ve been getting a lot of emails lately asking about what I eat, and more specifically, the role protein plays in healing.
-As a high copper, undermethylated individual, I thrive on a high protein diet.
+I’ve been getting a lot of emails lately asking about what I eat, and more specifically, the role protein plays in healing undermethylation.
+As a high copper, undermethylated individual, I thrive on a higher protein diet.

 Contrary to all those “studies” citing how bad animal protein is for us, the role protein plays in repair and healing is critical, especially when it comes to brain health and cognitive performance.

-Unfortunately, it’s been hammered into our heads that high protein diets cause cancer and kidney disease and that the only way to achieve optimum health is through big bowls of kale (never mind the fact that kale has its own issues).
+Unfortunately, it’s been hammered into our heads that higher-protein diets cause cancer and kidney disease and that the only way to achieve optimum health is through big bowls of kale.

-So if you’ve bought into the acid-alkaline myth (foods don’t influence blood pH), or belief that too much protein turns into glucose by spontaneous gluconeogenesis (there is no solid evidence to support the idea that excess protein is turned into glucose) then this article is for you.
+So if you’ve bought into the acid-alkaline myth (foods don’t influence blood pH), or the belief that too much protein turns into glucose by spontaneous gluconeogenesis (there is no solid evidence to support the idea that excess protein is turned into glucose because gluconeogenesis is demand-driven, not supply-driven) then this article is for you.

 It’s taken me years to figure out how to eat optimally for my biotype, but one thing’s for certain, I feel a heck of a lot better eating more animal protein than I ever did subsisting on avocados and green leafy salads.

-And to be clear, I love vegetables and at the time loved being vegan, but my health really declined on this lifestyle because I wasn’t honoring my true biochemistry.
+And to be clear, I love vegetables (I eat about a pound of them per day) and at the time, I loved being vegan, but my health really declined on this lifestyle because I wasn’t honoring my true biochemistry.

-Of course, there are valid reasons for limiting protein intake for certain folks (chronic kidney disease is a good example), but to suggest that animal protein causes kidney disease/failure and cancer, to begin with, is really misguided.
+Of course, there are valid reasons for limiting protein intake for certain folks, but to suggest that animal protein causes kidney disease/failure and cancer is really misguided.

-Keep in mind that everyone’s protein requirements vary based on activity and stress levels, methylation status, blood sugar levels, and metabolic issues.
+Keep in mind that everyone’s protein requirements will vary based on activity and stress levels, methylation status (overmethylators do better with less protein and more plants), blood sugar levels, and metabolic issues.
 And as you know, my motto is “we are all biochemically unique, each requiring different nutrients to thrive.”

 - Unlike plant-based proteins, animal proteins are much more similar to human proteins, which makes them more readily available for our own protein synthesizing reactions.
 This includes supporting methylation cycle enzymes to ensure SAMe, homocysteine, and creatine synthesis.